Mike Wallace: 1940s–1960s: Television

 By the early 1960s, Wallace's primary income came from commercials for Parliament cigarettes, touting their "man's mildness" (he had a contract with Philip Morris to pitch their cigarettes as a result of the company's original sponsorship of The Mike Wallace Interview).

 Between June 1961 and June 1962, Wallace and Joyce Davidson hosted a New York-based nightly interview program for Westinghouse Broadcasting called PM East for one hour; it was paired with the half-hour PM West, which was hosted by San Francisco Chronicle television critic Terrence O'Flaherty.
 Westinghouse syndicated the series to television stations that it owned and to a few other cities.
 WFAA channel 8 in Dallas, Texas carried it, but viewers in other southwestern states, in the Deep South and in the metropolitan areas of Chicago and Philadelphia were unable to watch it.

 A frequent guest on the PM East segment was Barbra Streisand, though only the audio of some of her conversations with Wallace survives, as Westinghouse wiped the videotapes and kinescopes were never made or were thrown away.

 Also in the early 1960s, Wallace was the host of the David Wolper–produced Biography series.

 After his elder son's death in 1962, Wallace decided to get back into news and hosted an early version of CBS Morning News from 1963 through 1966.
 In 1964 he interviewed Malcolm X, who, half-jokingly, commented "I probably am a dead man already."
 The black leader was assassinated a few months later in February 1965.

 1960s–2000s: 60 Minutes

+Wallace's career as the lead reporter on 60 Minutes led to some run-ins with the people interviewed and claims of misconduct by female colleagues.
+Wallace was critical of feminism.
+In the 1950s, Wallace was quoted as saying, "It helps if a wife walks one step behind her husband.
+European women have that by-your-leave-my-lord attitude that you just don’t find in American women.
+They’re infinitely more self-absorbed.
+European women let the men run things and quite right they are too!"
+When questioned in a 1977 interview with Good Housekeeping, Wallace claimed to "stand by every word" of what he had said, but by 1979, he had softened that view somewhat.
+He also claimed feminism made women more unattractive, saying, "So many feminists in our business lose that soft, round, appealing quality—I don’t know how else to define it."